Birdz (TV series)

-Birdz is an animated television series created by Larry Jacobs, who later worked on Cyberchase.
+Birdz is a Canadian animated television series created by Larry Jacobs, who later worked on Cyberchase.
 It was produced by Nelvana Limited in association with CBS Television and STVE.
-The show was first aired on October 3, 1998, on CBS with the final episode's airing on January 2, 1999.
-Later, it was shown in Scotland in 2001, aired on Scottish Television and Grampian TV (now STV North) - now both known as STV.
+The show was first aired on 3 October 1998 on CBS, with the final episode's airing on 2 January 1999.
+Later, it was shown in Scotland in 2001, aired on Scottish Television and Grampian TV.
 The show was returned from 2015 as part of the "Weans' World" block on STV Glasgow and STV Edinburgh.

 Plot

-The show is about an anthropomorphic 13-year-old bird named Eddie Storkowitz, who films his everyday life in aspiration of becoming a filmmaker.
-His family includes his father, Morty, who is a psychiatrist; mother Betty, an artist; college-age older sister Steffy; and baby sister Abby.
+The show is about an anthropomorphic 10-year-old bird named Eddie Storkowitz, who films his everyday life in aspiration of becoming a filmmaker.
+His family includes his father, Morty, who is a psychiatrist and disciplinarian; mother Betty, an artist; college-age older sister Steffy; and baby sister Abby.
 Several episodes focus on Eddie's class, which includes an owl named Olivia, a robin named Spring, a turkey named Tommy, a woodpecker named Gregory, and a bat named Sleepy, plus teacher Miss Finch and principal Mr. Pip.